factorial-io/phabalicious/docs/blog/architecture.md

 The fabfile is the central place for all project related configuration.
 It [can inherit configuration](../inheritance.md) from local and remote files to include centralized configuration very easily which helps a team to prevent copy-pasta which leads to outdated configurations on the long run.
 Local overrides allows the developer to adapt the global project configuration to his particular needs.

-The fabfile contains also all [custom scripts](../scripts.md) which can use pattern-replacements to inject configuration-values into the running script to enhance reusability of code.
+The fabfile contains also all [custom scripts](../scripts.md) which can use pattern-replacements to inject configuration values into the running script to enhance reusability of code.
 Scripts can also be invoked before, on, or after the execution of specific _tasks_.

 ### The scaffolder